RUDRANSHFLY/BMI-Calculator/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is BMI Calculator for calculting bmi index and geeting rresponses.

 A few resources to get you started if this is your first Flutter project: